Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Introduction

-The storage ring magnet is designed as a monolithic ``C'' magnet with yoke sections that have no spaces between them~\cite{ref:Danby_2001eh}.
-This design is required in order to shim the dipole component to high uniformity in azimuth.
-After the magnetic shimming at Fermilab, the dipole component had an RMS of $\pm 20$~ppm over its 44.7 m circumference inside of the 9~cm diameter muon storage region.
-The fast muon kicker and the electrostatic quadrupoles residing inside the beam vacuum chamber are constructed from non-ferromagnetic materials.
+Figure \ref{fig:ring_from_top} shows the top view of the storage ring.
 The beam is brought into the storage region through a superconducting septum magnet called the inflector~\cite{ref:Yamamoto_2002bb}.
 After the beam exits the inflector magnet, it is kicked onto a stable orbit with a fast kicker~\cite{Schreckenberger:2018njd}.
-The limited space between the storage ring pole pieces, necessitates a very narrow beam channel through the inflector magnet, making it impossible to match the incident beam phase space with that of the storage ring.
+The kicker provides a 200 Gauss vertical field with a 200 ns width.
+It lasts around 1 $\mu$s with ringing.
+The limited space between the storage ring pole pieces necessitates a very narrow beam channel through the inflector magnet, making it impossible to match the incident beam phase space with that of the storage ring.
 The present strength of the kicker magnet is slightly less than needed to center the beam in the storage region.
 As one can infer from Figure \ref{fig:kicker_at_phase_space}, the mismatch of the phase space combined with the underkick leads to a significant radial beam oscillation after injection.
 It has a decoherence time of 200-300 $\mu$s, which is not insignificant compared to the dilated muon lifetime of 64.4~$\mu$s.
-This radial oscillation is called the ``coherent betatron oscillation'' (CBO), which is described below.
+This radial oscillation is called the ``coherent betatron oscillation'' (CBO) described below.

-When the stored muons decay, the highest energy positrons in the muon rest frame are correlated with the muon spin.
-As the muon spin precesses relative to the momentum vector, the number of high-energy decay positrons observed in the lab frame oscillates with the frequency $\omega_a$.
-This feature is exploited by selecting the highest energy positrons in the calorimeters and measuring the muon spin precession rate in the horizontal plane.

-Assuming that $\vec \beta \perp \vec B$ and $\vec B$ is uniform, the difference between this spin frequency and the cyclotron frequency is:
+Assuming that $\vec B$ is uniform and $\vec \beta \perp \vec B$, the difference between this muon spin frequency and the cyclotron frequency is:

 where the muon charge $q = \pm \vert e \vert$.
 This difference frequency provides a direct measurement of the magnetic anomaly.
 With the presence of the electric quadrupole field, and assuming that $\vec \beta \perp \vec B$ and $\vec \beta \perp \vec E$, the spin equation is modified to~\cite{ref:cern_4}